Is solar power worth it in Melbourne? We’re asked this question many times a day, and for most homes and businesses solar makes a lot of sense.

 Solar Power in Melbourne You Can Count On

-Your choice of solar installer is what makes your solar investment good value.
 A good quality, properly installed solar system pays off to a degree that surprises many people.
-With two rebates slashing the cost of solar products in Victoria, these good quality systems are more affordable than ever.
+With two rebates slashing the cost of solar products in Victoria, these top-quality solar systems are more affordable than ever.

-Take an average 5kW solar system, for example.
-The federal government’s Small-Scale Renewable Energy Scheme (SRES) is over $2600, lowering the purchase price at which the system is sold.
-Eligible Melbourne buyers can then also claim the state government’s Solar Homes rebate, which covers up to half of the remaining cost up to $2,225.
+Take an average 10kW solar system, for example.
+The federal government’s Small-Scale Renewable Energy Scheme (SRES) is over $4500, lowering the purchase price at which the system is sold.
+Eligible Melbourne buyers can then also claim the state government’s Solar Homes rebate, which covers up to half of the remaining cost up to $1400.

-Based on the average numbers, that 5kW system is capable of cutting $414 off your quarterly power bills if you use 70% of the solar power as it is generated, which means the system can pay for itself off in as little as 3-5 years.
+Based on the average numbers, a 10kW system is capable of cutting thousands of dollars off your yearly power bills, even if you only use around 70% of the solar power as it is generated.
+This means the system can pay for itself in as little as 3-5 years.
 Depending on your power needs, larger or smaller systems also offer significant savings.

 Your power bill with a solar system in Melbourne

 While a majority of homes can benefit from solar power, Solaray usually recommends that to get a significant saving out of solar your quarterly power bill should be at least $400.
-The smallest system we typically install is 2kW, which can save up to around $200 if you use everything it generates.
+The smallest system we typically install is 5kW, which can often save you around $400 a quarter, or even more if you are able to use most of the power it generates.

-As a ballpark number, each kW of solar capability you install will save you up to around $100 per quarter if you’re able to use most of the solar power in the home as it is generated across the day, or store the excess in a battery to use in the evening.
-The more power your household consumes, the easier it is to save by installing a solar power system.
+As a ballpark number, each kW of solar capability you install will save you up to around $100 per quarter if you’re able to use most of the solar power in the home as it is generated across the day (or store the excess in a battery to use in the evening).
+The more power your household consumes, the easier it is to save money when you install a solar power system.

 Adding Battery Storage To Your Solar System

-The batteries Solaray offers range from the smaller 2.4kWh Enphase Energy Management System to your personal version of Elon Musk’s Tesla mega battery, the 13.5kWh Tesla Powerwall 2.
-Both are high-quality products with advanced online monitoring that make it easy for you to see how much energy you’re generating and how much you’re using.
+Solaray offers your personal version of Elon Musk’s Tesla mega battery, the 13.5kWh Tesla Powerwall.
+Tesla Powerwall is a high-quality product with advanced online monitoring that makes it easy for you to see how much energy you’re generating, storing and using in the home.

-For more information about this and how to accurately size up a battery ready solar system for your Melbourne property, request a quote today.
+For more information about this and how to accurately size up a battery-ready solar system for your Melbourne property, request a quote today on 1300 525 451.

 So Is Solar Power Worth It In Melbourne?

-Generally, solar power will be a great investment that can significantly reduce your power bills for decades.
-In fact, a 5kW solar system can save you up to around $50,000 over the 25-year life of the system and can be the single most effective way to reduce your carbon footprint.
+Generally, solar power is a great investment that can significantly reduce your power bills – for decades!
+In fact, a 10kW solar system can save you over $100,000 over the 25-year life of the system, and it can be the single most effective way to reduce your carbon footprint.

-If you’re only prepared to buy the cheapest system, then there is a good chance your solar isn’t going to prove itself to be a great investment.
+If you’re only prepared to buy the cheapest system, then there is a good chance your solar isn’t always going to be a great investment due to serious reliability issues.
 On the other hand, if you select quality solar products it’s possible to save a significant amount of money while also reducing your carbon footprint for decades to come.

 For more information and a personalised quote, please contact the Solaray Team today